schorschinho/osprey/README.md

 double-click to install.
 MATLAB will automatically add the toolboxes to its path.

-Make sure to FID-A or Gannet from your MATLAB path.
+Make sure to remove FID-A and Gannet from your MATLAB path.

 ## Contact, Feedback, Suggestions